 Dr Catherine Silverstone, BA, MA (Waikato) DPhil (Sussex)

-Senior Lecturer in Drama, Theatre and Performance Studies, and Director of Graduate Studies
+Senior Lecturer in Drama, Theatre and Performance Studies

-In the current academic year, Catherine contributes to postgraduate teaching on:
+In the current academic year, I contribute to postgraduate teaching on:

 - Early modern drama in performance on stage and screen, especially in relation to gender, sexual and racial politics and Shakespeare cultural politics;

 - Sexuality, especially in relation to queer performance practices;

 - Trauma studies and its relation to performance practice and criticism;